-1. In-Season Violation(s)- First Offense
+- 1. In-Season Violation(s)- First Offense - a.

-- a.
 Use and/or Possession of Tobacco - i.
 Suspension from play for 10% of scheduled games - b.
 Use and/or Possession of Alcohol, drugs, or abuse of over the counter medication - i.
 Suspension from play for 20% of scheduled games - ii.
-The student may be required to obtain a CAC Assessment and abide by the recommendation of the counselor

-2. Out-of-Season Violation(s)- First Offense
+The student may be required to obtain a CAC Assessment and abide by the recommendation of the counselor - 2.
+Out-of-Season Violation(s)- First Offense - a.

-- a.
 Same as in-season, except that the suspension will be enforced during the first week of play of the athlete's next sport. - b.
 Based on 1st year's participation, a student may not add a new sport between seasons to circumvent the rule.
 EXAMPLE: a basketball player may not add (go out for) football, volleyball, etc., if he/she did not play last year.
-This will prevent a student from using a sport to serve his/her suspension and thus circumventing the rule's intent.

-3. Second Offense
+This will prevent a student from using a sport to serve his/her suspension and thus circumventing the rule's intent. - 3.
+Second Offense - a.
+Suspension from the athletic program for the remainder of the current semester - b.
+Following semester suspension the first sport you play

-- a.
-Suspension from the athletic program for a period of one year from the date of the violation. - 4.
-If a third offense occurs within the time-frame of the second offense suspension, an additional year will be enforced.
+- i.
+Use and/or possession of tobacco 10% - ii.
+Use and/or possession of alcohol, drugs, or abuse of over the counter medication -20% - iii.
+Drug tested 3 months straight - 4.
+If a third offense occurs within the time-frame of the second offense suspension, an additional two semesters may be enforced.